libvips/libvips/_posts/2018-07-26-What's-new-in-8.7.md

 }}/API/8.7/libvips-arithmetic.html#vips-hough-circle) is 2x faster.

-There's now a [Mitchell interpolation kernel]({{ site.baseurl }}/API/8.7/libvips-resample.html#VipsKernel). you can use for image resizing.
+There's now a [Mitchell interpolation kernel]({{ site.baseurl }}/API/8.7/libvips-resample.html#VipsKernel) you can use for image resizing.

 # New format support

 Work by dlemstra has resulted in [`vips_magicksave()`]({{ site.baseurl }}/API/8.7/VipsForeignSave.html#vips-magicksave).
 This new operation can write an image via libMagick in any format that libMagick supports.
-It's still missing some features like compression control and ICC profile support, but it works well for things like animated GIF write.
+It's still missing some features like ICC profile support, but it works well for things like animated GIF write.

 There's a new, optional PDF loader based on Google's PDFium project. libvips has